GovTechSG/seed-documentation/offboard-device/macos-offboarding-guide.md

 !> **Important**
 >
 > - If your **Defender organisation** is **Hive**, please disregard the remaining steps in this document.
 Instead, you should obtain the offboarding package from Hive support and unenroll your device from Defender.
-Refer to the [offboarding FAQs](offboard-device/seed-offboarding-faqs.md) for guidance on unenrolling your device from Defender using the Hive offboarding package.
+Refer to [Offboarding FAQ](/faqs/offboarding-faq.md) for guidance on unenrolling your device from Defender using the Hive offboarding package.
 >
 > - If your **Defender organisation** is either **WOG** or **TechPass**, you should use your TechPass account to download the offboarding package and proceed with the remaining steps.
 >